Marco Fanno Prize

 The Marco Fanno Prize was founded in 2004 to celebrate our department's research quality among young researchers.
 It was awarded annually until 2014.

 The prize is for Postdoctoral Researchers and Assistant Professors of the department.
-Each winner receives 1500 euros in research funds.
+This year, each winner receives 2000 euros in research funds.

 More than a competition, it is an opportunity to recognise the quality of our young talents' work.